bhavyak13/Work-board/README.md

 <br/>On clicking the “Add Task” button, the task will be displayed in the Todo Pane.
 <br/> A task can only be added from the Todo Pane, right-Clicking in the InProgress and Done does nothing.

-2. **Menu Options on Sticky Notes**:
+<h3> Menu Options on Sticky Notes </h3>
-<br/> If right-clicked on any sticky notes, it will open a menu option with the following options -
+If right-clicked on any sticky notes, it will open a menu option with the following options -
 <br/> ○ Send to >
 <br/>■ Todo (disabled if already on Todo)
 <br/>■ In Progress (disabled if already on In-Progress)